nimbleltd/docs/docs/authorization.md

 ## Creating users and signing in

-Backlift exposes a restful API to facilitate user creation and management:
+Backlift exposes the following API to facilitate user creation and management:

 *   **Creating users:** (POST /backlift/auth/register)